Darrkzero/sending-mail-with-python/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/Darrkzero/tkinter.svg?style=social&label=Watch&maxAge=2592000)

 # <p align="center">Introduction</p>
-<h4 align="center">when i tried sending an email with python, I noticed that the less secure app feature is no longer available.<br>This procedures is to help you send email with python.<br>
+<h4 align="center">when I tried sending an email with python, I noticed that the less secure app feature is no longer available.<br>This procedures is to help you send email with python without using the less secure app feature.<br>
 Note: This only works when sending from a gmail account</h4>

 # <p align="center">Steps</p>